 3. Telecom Network space – Managing Reverse Logistic Supply Chain

-In such a situation, Infosys has taken lead and after detailed study implemented a few recommendations in short to medium term.
-It yielded few key transformative changes in the value chain, including a reduction in a number of suppliers (around 25%), increase in visibility (around 50%) and in inventory turns and also a tremendous enhancement of the Investment Recovery (at least doubled).
+In such a situation, Infosys has taken lead and after a detailed study implemented a few recommendations in the short to medium term.
+It yielded few key transformative changes in the value chain, including a reduction in the number of suppliers (around 25%), an increase in visibility (around 50%) and in inventory turns, and also a tremendous enhancement of the Investment Recovery (at least doubled).

 So, what Infosys has done right?
 Infosys has implemented a common communication platform for all players in the value chain to increase visibility throughout the chain.
 This concept is none other than CPFR (Collaborative Planning Forecasting and Replenishment) in Supply Chain Space to manage VUCA related risks.

 Being at the forefront of the supply chain, sourcing and procurement professionals play a key part in managing VUCA related Supply Chain risks, be it developing SLAs for managing reliability, responsiveness, and agility based metrics for supplier contracts, or delivering value by bringing about greater opportunities for collaboration and communication across the supply chain entities.

 4. P&G’s strategy to tackle the VUCA challenge:

 The consumer product giant “Procter & Gamble” has revised and restructured its supply chain to respond to the VUCA situations in the world.
 P&G has taken the following 3 major initiatives in this regime.